 Some may argue that you can do followups yourself, but as your email list becomes bigger, I promise you that process will become more and more difficult, to the point of impossible.
 And I would not recommend using a free autoresponder (bad quality) or worse ones with prebuilt leads (overpriced scams!).

-How to use Aweber.
-What I personally Do:
+How to use Aweber properly.
+What I personally do:

 I have a number of different websites.
 The ones which are made to collect an email list follow the same process through Aweber:

-- I create an email list for my specific site.
+- Once I have a good niche, I’ll head over to Aweber and create an email list for my specific site/ niche.

-- I make a few follow up messages to be sent out once every 7 days to new subscribers.
+- I make a few follow up messages to be sent out once every few days (No longer than 7 days apart though).

 - I then create a web form for my particular list.

-- Once the form is done, I just take the code Aweber gives me, paste it into the proper area of my site and voila, I’m ready to collect emails.
+- Once the form is done, I just take the code Aweber gives me, paste it into the proper area.

 Additionally Aweber also features a “spam radar” where they’ll rank your follow up emails/broadcasts on a 0-5 scale (example below), 0 being fine and 5 being spam.
 Depending on how you write up your email, the radar will rank it within this scale and let you know if it’s safe to send out.
 After all, what’s the point of sending out emails if they’ll all land in people’s junk folders?